-3 lectures and 3 laboratory hours a week: $4\frac{1}{2}$ credits.
-Prerequisite: Zoology 10 and Zoology 26 is recommended.
+3 lectures and 3 laboratory hours a week.
+Two semesters.
+Canadian credits $-4\frac{1}{2}$ ; American credit hours-6.

-357. Historical Biology: - the history, theory and the problems of biology.

-2 lectures a week: 2 credits.
-Prerequisites: Zoology 31.
+357. Historical Biology.
+The history, theory and problems of biology.
+Prerequisite: Advanced Histology 554b.
+2 lectures a week.
+One semester.